nicocernadas/nicocernadas/README.md

 I’m Nicolás, and I’m excited to share my journey with you.

-I’m currently pursuing a degree in **Computer Programming** at the **Universidad de San Martín**.
+I’m currently pursuing a degree in **Computer Programming** at **Universidad de San Martín**.
 Here, you’ll find a collection of my projects, where I apply the skills and concepts I’m learning.
 I’m always working on something new, so check back for updates!

 <br>
 <hr>